William S. Caldwell: Personal life

 Caldwell died in New York City on May 23, 1874.

 Descendants

 Through his daughter Lina, he was a grandfather of Baron Waldemar von Zedtwitz, a bridge champion who never married.
 In 1931, he sold the family's Newport mansion, which was torn down to make room for residential development.
-The John La Farge stained glass widows in the house which had been commissioned by the Caldwell sisters, were saved by Bishop James Edwin Cassidy for installation in the convent of St. Patrick's Church at Fall River.
+The John La Farge stained glass windows in the house which had been commissioned by the Caldwell sisters, were saved by Bishop James Edwin Cassidy for installation in the convent of St. Patrick's Church at Fall River.
 When the convent was demolished in 2004, the windows were acquired by Salve Regina University and returned to Newport.